AlibabaCloudDocs/oss/intl.en-US/Tools/ossutil/Common commands/object-tagging (add, modify, query, and delete object tags).md

 The following examples show how to add and modify tags of an object:

-**Note:** In the following examples, if no tags are added to the specified object, the tags are added.
+**Note:** In the following examples, if specified object does not have tags, the tags are added.
 If the specified object already has tags, the existing tags are replaced.

 -   Configure a tag whose key is tagkey and whose value is tagvalue for an object named exampleobject.txt in a bucket named examplebucket.